fenago/docker-course/md/lab_6.md

 communication can be initiated by simply calling the other containers by name.

-We first explored the legacy link method of name resolution, by which running containers can establish a relationship, leveraging a unidirectional relationship using entries in the container\'s `hosts` file.
-The second and more modern way to use DNS between containers is by creating user-defined Docker networks that allow DNS resolution bidirectionally.
-This will enable all containers on the network to resolve all other containers by name or container ID without any additional configuration.

-As we have seen in this section, Docker provides many unique ways to provide reliable networking resources to container instances, such as enabling routing between containers on the same Docker network and native DNS services between containers.
-This is only scratching the surface of the network options that are provided by Docker.

 In the next section, we will learn about deploying containers using other types of networking drivers to truly provide maximum flexibility when deploying containerized infrastructure.